 These prompts ask candidates to discuss why they want to attend that particular business school, along with the benefits that the school and classmates will receive should they win admission.
 Experts believe that this topic is highly significant to admissions officers and needs to be incorporated into most essays—and especially into introduction essays—in some fashion.

 Achievements and Setbacks Prompts

 These prompts request discussions of inflection points in an applicant’s career.
-The questions seek to uncover what contributed to these accomplishments, along with how they recovered from setbacks and what candidates learned from them.
+The questions seek to uncover what contributed to their accomplishments, along with how they recovered from setbacks, and what candidates learned from them.